 Imagine sitting in a room that is filled with anticipation, a lot of hope, excitement, and nervousness.
 That is exactly what it felt like waiting for our Avengers Age of Ultron interview with Chris Hemsworth and Chris Evans to kick off.
-We had heard there was a chance the interview might be cancelled due to other interviews running late and the upcoming press junket.
+We had heard there was a chance the interview might be canceled due to other interviews running late and the upcoming press junket.
 We were all really scared that this would happen.
 Thankfully after waiting and wondering in walked two pretty darn great looking guys!

 Hello Chris Evans and Chris Hemsworth!

 I am not going to spend a lot of time talking about how good looking they are but I wanted to mention that they are just as good looking in person as they are on screen.
-In fact they are so funny, witty and down to earth I think they might be even better looking than I thought they were.
+In fact, they are so funny, witty and down to earth, I think they might be even better looking than I thought they were.

 Trust me I had an up close look at both of them.
 That is me in the red pattern shirt in the left corner next to Chris Evans.
 I won the blogger lottery this day and ended up at the head of the table.
 Which is both exciting and nerve wracking.